Our personalized approach to education is reflected in our Admission process. Here are the 5 simple steps.

 Preschool, Pre-K and Kindergarten: Group Play Dates are scheduled in January, February, and April.
 Students will meet the teachers, make new friends, and experience our classroom while they are observed by the early childhood team.
 Kindergarten and Pre-K students are assessed individually for classroom readiness and foundational skills during their two-hour play date.

-Grades 1-8: A Visit Day will be scheduled to allow each student to shadow a student in their current grade, experience a full day with our teachers, and take assessments in reading, writing, and math.
-Our Middle School Head Jill Reilly interviews all rising 5th-8th grade students.
+Grades 1-8: A Visit Day will be scheduled to allow each student to shadow a student in their current grade, experience a full day with our teachers, and take academic assessments.
+Our Assistant Head of School, Jill Reilly, interviews all rising 5th-8th grade students.

 The Admissions Committee carefully considers all aspects of each child.
 We look for students of average to superior cognitive ability who demonstrate motivation, curiosity and a positive attitude toward learning.
 It is equally important that students are of good character, understanding the importance of self-control, accepting responsibility for their own actions and acting in a cooperative, respectful, compassionate manner.
 Acceptance is not based solely on academic ability; consideration is given to how a child can contribute to and benefit from the St. Anne's community.